hugo-morvan/3D-Deep-features-for-COVID-19-screening-in-CT-scans/README.md

-# 3D Deep features for COVID-19 screening in CT-scans
+# DEEP FEATURES TO ANALYSE ABNORMALITIES IN CT SCANS DUE TO COVID-19

-Github repository for my Undergraduate Thesis.
+Github repository for my Honors Undergraduate Thesis.

 ## Introduction